theos/theos-wiki/Installation-Cygwin.md

-This guide will help you install Theos on your Windows (XP, Vista, 7, 8, and 8.1) machine via Cygwin.
+This guide will help you install Theos on your Windows (7, 8, and 8.1) machine via Cygwin.

 Please consider using [Windows Subsystem for Linux](Installation-Linux) instead if possible.
 Cygwin works but is quite limited.